bertiewooster/bertiewooster.github.io/_posts/2024-05-01-Tautomer-Sources-Comparison.md

 ![Histogram of frequency against difference in number of representations from RDKit baseline algorithm SMILES minus InChI , with the greatest frequency of >1,000 at x=0, rapidly decreasing as x increases, and the greatest x value being about 475](/images/2024-05-01-Tautomer-Sources-Comparison_files/2024-05-01-Tautomer-Sources-Comparison_168_0.png)

+*Summary:* For almost 73% of the Refs, InChI cannot reduce the number of representations compared to SMILES.
+Overall, InChI reduces the number of representations by about 12%.

 ## Visualizing tautomeric structures